Male Fitting vs Female Fitting: The Definitive Industrial Identification Guide

 Match Materials Correctly

 Not all materials go together.
 If you’re using plastic fittings, some metals might wear them out or cause leaks.
-The male fitting system and female fitting need to be compatible not just in size but also in material.
+The male fitting and female fitting need to be compatible not just in size but also in material.
 This detail can make or break your setup.

 Think About Maintenance and Reuse